-Table 10.
-Supervisory considerations for assigning a score to inquidity risk Risk score Supervisory view Considerations in relation to inherent risk Considerations in relation to adequate management and controls 1 There is a low risk of significant prudential impact on the investment firm considering the level of liquidity risk and the management and controls.
+Table T able to: Supervisory considerations for assigning a score to inquidity fisk Risk score Supervisory view Considerations in relation to inherent risk Considerations in relation to adequate management and controls There is a low risk of significant prudential impact on the . , There consistency between is the score Supervisory view Considerations in relation to inherent risk management and controls 1 There is a low risk of significant prudential impact on the investment firm considering the level of liquidity risk and the management and controls.
 There is non-material/very low risk.
 The size and composition of the liquid asset is adequate and appropriate.
 The level of other drivers of liquidity risk (including reputational risk, inability to transfer intragroup liquidity) is not material/very low.
 There is non-material/very low risk from the investment firm's funding profile or its stability.
 Other drivers of liquidity risk (including reputational risk) are not material/very low.
 There is consistency between the investment firm's liquidity risk management framework and its overall strategy and risk appetite.
 Liquidity risk management and control systems are appropriate and in line with the investment firm's 2 There is a medium- low risk of significant prudential impact on the investment firm considering the level of liquidity risk and the management and controls.
 Mismatches (between maturities, currencies) entail low to medium risk.
 The risk posed by the size and composition of the liquidity buffer is low to medium.
 The level of other drivers of liquidity risk (including reputational risk, inability to transfer intragroup liquidity) is low to medium.
 The risk posed by the investment firm's funding profile and its stability is low to medium.
 Other drivers of liquidity risk (including reputational risk) are low to medium. risk management strategy and risk appetite.